hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 <div class="col-2">{{< image src="/images/hpc/4-pc-ksp-network-strap.png" class="img-float-center" >}}</div>
 <div class="col">

-[Amazon Elastic Fabric Adapter](https://aws.amazon.com/hpc/efa/) (EFA), our high-performance data-center scale networking protocol, is built in to most modern EC2 instances -- ParallelCluster configures it for you automatically.
-You can also easily tune inter-instance latency with [instance placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) that put your HPC EC2 instances in close physical proximity in our data centers.
+[Elastic Fabric Adapter](https://aws.amazon.com/hpc/efa/) (EFA), our custom HPC & ML network interface, is built into most modern Amazon EC2 instances -- ParallelCluster configures it for you automatically.
+ParallelCluster also tunes for inter-instance latency with [instance placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) that put your EC2 instances in close physical proximity to each other in our data centers.
 And, your clusters can have any combination of public and private networking (VPCs), SSH bastion hosts, static IP addresses, and policy-based network security groups, all configurable using ParallelCluster.
+It's so important, we have a [whole section](/efa) of this site dedicated to it

 </div>
 </div>